Yleisnero/tuw-masters-stuff/Digital Forensics/digital-forensics_summary.md

 - Forensic analyst / expert witness only present facts, but no legal facts (legal facts are decided by the court only)

 #### Expert witness report
-- Usually contains „Befund“ und „Gutachten“
+- Usually contains Befund und Gutachten
 - But: There are no detailed legal obligations for the structure of a report (structured report helps to prevent mistakes)

 What should be contained in the findings of a digital forensics report?